ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 - Select **Move** Action and click on the `+` next to the right of the Action.
   -  Select **`Add Up/Down/Left/Right Composite`**

-A **composite binding** allows for multiple physcial inputs to be comibined into a **single logincal value** for an Action.
+A **composite binding** allows for multiple physical inputs to be combined into a **single logical value** for an Action.
 This is especially useful for movement because a character usually moves in two directions at once (horizontal and vertical), and players might use different devices to control it.

 Think of a composite binding like a music keyboard, where each key (Up, Down, Left, Right) makes a sound on its own.
 But you can **press two keys at the same time** to play a chord.
 The composite binding “hears” all the keys pressed at once and combines them into **one output** (like a chord) that your game can understand.

 #### 6. **Setup** the Keyboard composite bindings
 - Click **2D Vector Composite** dropdown arrow
-  - This exapnds the Up/Down/Left/Right composites
+  - This expands the Up/Down/Left/Right composites
 - Click on the **Up** composite
   - In the **Bindinds Properites** click on **Path**
   - Choose **`Keyboard > By Character Mapped to Key > W [Keybboard]`**
-- **Repeat** this process for the rest of the composites settings.
+- **Repeat** this process for the rest of the composite settings.

 #### 7. **Add** Gamepad bindings
 - Select **Move** Action and click on the `+` next to the right of the Action.